MaelLefeuvre/BADGER/README.md

-BADGER is written using the [`snakemake`](https://snakemake.github.io/) workflow management system and relies extensively on [`conda`](https://docs.conda.io/projects/conda/en/latest/index.html) environment manager to ensure both interoperability and reprocubility.
+BADGER is written using the [`snakemake`](https://snakemake.github.io/) workflow management system and relies extensively on [`conda`](https://docs.conda.io/projects/conda/en/latest/index.html) environment manager to ensure both interoperability and reproducibility.
 Hence, a requirement of using BADGER is that users first install `conda` within their system, since `badger` in itself is designed with the intent being embedded within a conda environment...